-Type of recommendation Target group Potential recommendation New practice Nurse Tell caregivers of young children who visit the health unit to "teach the child to eat with love, patience, and good humor" to all caregivers of young children Modified practice Caregiver Add a special ingredient (e.g., meat, fish, or egg) to the child's main meal each day (i.e., modifying the practice of giving a main meal by adding a special ingredient) Recipe from Recipe Creation Exercise Caregiver Feed the child mashed potatoes and squash with chicken liver at least once per week New product Health worker Tell caregivers of young children to "add multi-micronutrient powder daily to one of the child's meals" Observation-based practice ^a Physician or midwife Wait to cut the umbilical cord until it has stopped pulsing (i.e., the recommended practice of cutting the umbilical cord requires observation that the cord has stopped pulsing)
+Type of recommendation Target group Potential recommendation New practice Nurse Tell caregivers of young children who visit the health unit to "teach the child to eat with love, patience, and good humor" to all caregivers of young children Modified practice Caregiver Add a special ingredient (e.g., meat, fish, or egg) to the child's main meal each day (i.e., modifying the practice of giving a main meal by adding a special ingredient) Recipe from Recipe Creation Exercise Caregiver Feed the child mashed potatoes and squash with chicken liver at least once per week New product Health worker Tell caregivers of young children to "add multi-micronutrient powder daily to one of the child's meals" Observation-based practice ^a Physician or midwife Wait to cut the umbilical cord until it has stopped pulsing (i.e., the recommend- ed practice of cutting the umbilical cord requires observation that the cord has stopped pulsing)

-a Testing this type of recommendation requires more time and human resources than those for which information about adoption is based only on recall.
+Table 1.
+Sample potential recommendations for various target groups a Testing this type of recommendation requires more time and human resources than those for which information about adoption is based only on recall.